pieterbrandsen/Grafana-GoCarbon/README.md

 - `--defaultRetention`: overwrite the default retention for the default retention policy, path stats & screeps (screepsUserStats) are not affected by this.
 - `--enableAnonymousAccess`: enable anonymous access to Grafana
 - `--includePushStatusApi`: include the push-status-api in the setup
+- `--prefix`: Add an prefix to include before screeps.stats

 ## Usage